 - yearn for more

 - want to feedthe creativity of their souls

 What is art therapy?

 Art therapy is the deliberate use of art-making to address psychological and emotional needs.
 Art therapy uses art media and the creative process to help in areas such as, but not limited to: fostering self-expression, create coping skills, manage stress, and strengthen sense of self.
 Credentialed art therapists have a masters degree in art therapy and extensive training and expertise in working with clients and media to facilitate growth, transformation and healing.
-Kim and Amy attended one of oldest art therapy masters degree programs in the country located in Washington, DC at the George Washington University.
+Our artherapists attended the oldest art therapy masters degree programs in the country located in Washington, DC at the George Washington University and NYU in New York, New York.
 Art therapy has provided mental health treatment for clients who have experienced trauma, grief & loss, depression, chronic illness, substance abuse, and more (credit: Art Therapy Alliance).
 To learn more about art therapy, please visit the American Art Therapy Association.

 Do I need to be able to draw to be in therapy with you?